 COVID-19 Killing More Men Than Women – What Numbers, Studies Say

-Over 3,00,000 people have tested positive for coronavirus and at least 15,000 deaths have been recorded worldwide, as of Tuesday, 24 March.
-Numbers emerging from countries that are worst affected by the COVID-19 pandemic show one clear trend – the novel virus is killing more men than women.
+Numbers emerging from countries that are worst affected by the COVID-19 pandemic show one clear trend – the novel virus, that has shook the world, is killing more men than women.

 Take the case of Italy – the country worst-hit in all the world.

 The European nation has recorded over 6,000 deaths, and over 65,000 people tested positive for the virus.

 At least 60 percent of those affected are men and more than 70 percent of them have died from the virus, said Italy’s top health research agency Istituto Superiore di Sanità.

 China Reflects the Same Gender Disparity

 Recent figures released by China's Centre for Disease Control – which claims that 'tens of thousands' of cases were studied – showed strong gender disparity in deaths due to coronavirus.

 64 percent of those who died were male while only 36 percent were female.